Thoughts on the Apple Card & credit cards in general

 On the privacy side of things, I have strong doubts about their argument - I suspect it’s a lot of marketing BS and nothing else (and I say that as a privacy advocate and mostly a supporter of Apple).
 The very nature of card payments means there’s a paper trail both at the merchant, at the card network (MasterCard in this case) and at the issuer (Goldman Sachs) and thus at Apple since they provide the customer-facing part.

-In fact, the paper trail has to exist for regulatory & compliance purposes - let’s imagine for a second that the privacy aspect truly worked and transaction history was only stored on your phone - what will you do if your phone dies/get/stolen/etc, you had no backup and now the taxman is asking you questions - how are you going to answer?
+In fact, the paper trail has to exist for regulatory & compliance purposes - let’s imagine for a second that the privacy aspect truly worked and transaction history was only stored on your phone - what will you do if your lost your phone, had no backup and the taxman is asking questions - how are you going to answer?
 In fact, Apple themselves would get into a lot of trouble if they’re allowing you to transact without leaving any records.

 Given that Apple actually has access to your transaction history (because they have to, for compliance reasons), the privacy aspect seems null, so they’re just shooting themselves in the foot by not using it to their advantage and building a comprehensive database of merchant data like UK’s modern banks do.